JosteinSydnes/sim-arsrapport/README.md

 ### sim-arsrapport ###

 ### Description ###
-Annual Report for SIM.
+Annual Report for SIM 2014.
-Repository for cooporation between Oktan stord and Oktan Stavanger.
+Repository for cooperation between Oktan stord and Oktan Stavanger.

 ### What is this repository for? ###
-* Annual Report for SIM.
+* Development of annual report for SIM 2014.
-* Easy cooperation between Oktan departments.
+* Cooperation between Oktan departments.

 ### Set up ###
-* Clone-Branch-Fork to your local webserver.
+* Clone it, Branch it or Fork it.
-* Presentation data in index.php.
+* Presentation data is in index.php.
-* Styles are written in sass.
+* Styles are written in sass style.scss.
-* Have fun!

-### Contribution ###
-* Project is based on reveal.js and other libs.
-* Only for Oktan developers.
 * See Contact for questions.

 ### Contact ###
-* Øyvind Eikeland oyvind.eikeland@oktan.no
+* Oktan Stord - Øyvind Eikeland - oyvind.eikeland@oktan.no
-* Jon Arne Tjelta jon.tjelta@oktan.no
+* Oktan Stavanger - Jon Arne Tjelta - jon.tjelta@oktan.no